All learner drivers need to have a provisional driving licence in order to drive legally on UK roads.

 You can apply for a provisional licence as early as three months before you turn 16, but will need to wait until your 17th birthday before you can drive on public highways.

-Not just anyone can take to the roads, the law required potential drivers meet certain standards.
-These are as follows:
+But not just anyone can take to the roads, the law requires potential drivers meet certain standards before they can have a UK provisional licence.

-To apply for your provincial driving licence, either fill out a form from the Post Office or apply on the DVLA website.
-Postal applications can take up to three weeks, whereas online applications should be processed within a week.
+To apply for your provisional driving licence, either fill out a form from the Post Office or apply on the DVLA website.

 When submitting your provisional licence application, you’ll need to inform the DVLA of the following:

-If you don’t have any of these documents you can send your birth or adoption certificate along with one of the following:
+If you don’t have any of the above documents you can send your birth or adoption certificate along with one of the following:

 You should be wary of unofficial sites that offer to process your licence application, as they often charge a hefty admin fee on top of the cost of your licence.
 By going direct to the DVLA online you’ll pay £34 or £43 if you apply by post.